Actinosphaerium

 Actinosphaerium is a genus of heliozoa, amoeboid unicellular organisms with many axopodial filaments that radiate out of their cell.
 It is classified within the monotypic family Actinosphaeriidae and suborder Actinosphaerina.
-Species of Actinophrys are distinguished by their large number of nuclei in each cell.
+Species of Actinosphaerium are distinguished by their large number of nuclei in each cell.
 Their axopodia sometimes terminate on the surface of nuclei.
 Vacuoles are abundant in the periphery of the cytoplasm.

 Morphology

 Actinosphaerium eichhornii illustration. n: nucleus, a: axopodium.
 Note the higher density of vacuoles in the peripheric ectoplasm.

 Actinosphaerium species belong to an informal group known as heliozoa, which are unicellular eukaryotes (or protists) that are heterotrophic (also known as protozoa) and present slender, radiating, specialized pseudopodia known as axopodia.
 Its cell structure has been studied profusely through electron microscopy during the 20th century.
 Actinosphaerium cells are spherical and multinucleate (i.e. have more than one cell nucleus), as opposed to Actinophrys species which are uninucleate.
 The axonemes of their axopodia may or may not end on the surface of their nuclei.
-Their cells range from 200 to 400 μm in diameter.
+Their cells range from 200 to 2600 μm in diameter.

 The cytoplasm of Actinosphaerium species is divided into a highly vacuolated ectoplasm (i.e. with numerous non-contractile vacuoles) and a less vacuolated endoplasm.
 Multiple long, slender axopodia radiate out of the cell body.
 Each axopodium is composed of a relatively stiff axial rod, surrounded by a thin layer of ectoplasm.
 The rods penetrate deep into the endoplasm and can terminate freely or close to the cell nuclei.